-- SNMPv1.
-This version is the first version of the protocol.
-It is described in RFC 1157. - SNMPv2.
-This version is an evolution of the first version, and it adds a number of improvements to SNMPv1. - SNMPv3.
-This version improves the security model in SNMPv2 and adds support for proxies.
+- SNMPv1-This version is the first version of the protocol.
+It is described in RFC 1157. - SNMPv2-This version is an evolution of the first version, and it adds a number of improvements to SNMPv1.
+It is described in RFCs 1902 through 1908. - SNMPv3-This version improves the security model in SNMPv2 and adds support for proxies.
+It is described in RFCs 3413 through 3415.